2cData/DCBlockchainHackathon/talia/README.md

 Taking the MIT specification and implementing it using Hyperledger is definitely possible.
 Adding the additional tagging fucntionality to HBase is cutting-edge but not unreasonable.
 Atlas is alpha but moving forward steadily.

-In conclusion, using the blockchain for security metadata and tagging to manage access, provide auditing and provenance information while integrating into existing HealthIT solution in this manner is not unreasonable.
+In conclusion, using the blockchain for security metadata and tagging to manage access, provide auditing and provenance information while integrating into an existing HealthIT solution in this manner is not unreasonable.